Smarter notes with HappyScribe

 If you're a podcaster in 2026, HappyScribe should be the go-to tool for audio-to-text conversion and content repurposing.

 The best part is how easy the whole process feels.
-You can try HappyScribe transcript generator for free and see what works for you.
+You can try the HappyScribe transcript generator for free and see what works for you.

 HappyScribe's key features

-1. Transcribe podcasts in 140+ languages
+1. Transcribe podcasts in 150+ languages

-Whether your podcast is in Hungarian, Swahili, Korean, or English, HappyScribe can accurately detect cultural nuances and dialects.
-The wide range of language support means anyone can confidently use HappyScribe without worrying about accuracy.
+Whether your podcast is in Hungarian, Swahili, Korean, or English, HappyScribe AI can accurately detect cultural nuances and dialects with 95%+ accuracy.

 And if you want an expert linguist to review your transcript, just request a human-made transcription via HappyScribe.
 You're guaranteed to get a transcript that's 99% accurate.